ADVICE & TALKS

 TALK

 Paul is frequently approached by individuals who believe their small gardens wouldn’t interest a professional garden designer.
-However, some designers thrive on the challenge of a compact space!
+However, some designers thrive on the challenge of a compact space including Paul!
+Several previous clients have described their new garden as ‘Life changing’ whether its about creating safe access, or just having somewhere calming, relaxing to sit and benefit from time with nature.

 In the UK, the average garden size is a mere 188 square metres, with many urban or coastal gardens even smaller at less than 16 square meters.
 Yet, in our hectic lives, small can be good offering the perfect opportunity for low-maintenance indoor/outdoor living.
 With thoughtful planning and a touch of creativity, even the tiniest gardens can become relaxing retreats.